Suraj-Rajmane/String-Calculator-Incubyte/README.md

 ## My Solution

-### String Calculator TDD kata
+## Part-1 : String Calculator TDD kata

-We have to write the logic for a function which can take a string which contains numbers separated by , or \n and return their sum as the output.
+We have to write the logic for a function which can take a string which contains numbers separated by , or \n or custom delimiter and return their sum as the output.

 ### TDD Approach

 This project was developed following the Test-Driven Development (TDD) cycle:

-1. Red: Write a test that fails.
+1. **Red**: Write a test that fails.
-2. Green: Write the minimum amount of code required to pass the test.
+2. **Green**: Write the minimum amount of code required to pass the test.
-3. Refactor: Refactor the code while ensuring that all tests still pass.
+3. **Refactor**: Refactor the code while ensuring that all tests still pass.
 (Remove duplication, Improve naming, Simplify logic, Optimize performance (if needed))

 ### Basic Functionality